SethosII/tmux-batterylife/README.md

 Show battery life as hearts in tmux

-works on Linux and OS X
+Works on Linux and OS X

 <table border="0">
 	<tr>